Early Signs of Balding & Hair Thinning

 Table of Contents

 The best way to stop balding is to act as early as possible.
-You may be able to slow the balding process, and – if you’re early enough – potentially reverse it altogether.
-Fortunately, there are signs that you can use to identify if you are experiencing balding, also referred to as male pattern baldness (MPB), or androgenetic alopecia.
+You may be able to slow the process, and – if you’re early enough – potentially reverse it altogether.
+Fortunately, there are signs that you can use to identify if you are experiencing balding, also referred to as male pattern baldness (MPB), or androgenic alopecia.

-MPB doesn’t happen overnight.
-It’s a slow process that can take years, or even decades.
 There are signs a man can recognise in order to begin combatting the effects of progressive hair loss.

-Whilst thinning doesn’t necessarily mean that you will experiece further hair loss, it usually one of the first signs of losing hair as a result of MPB.
+Thinning typically begins around the temples and crown, however, some men will also notice hair thinning across the whole head.
+Unfortunately, at this stage, it will not grow back naturally.
+Whilst thinning doesn’t necessarily mean that you will experience further hair loss, it's usually one of the first signs of losing hair as a result of MPB.
 The later stages of balding may, or may not appear.

 Receding hairline